Configure Frame Relay on a Cisco Router

 frame-relay interface-dlci 100

-Instructs the router to use DLCI 100 for traffic going out this interface and route inbound traffic from DLCI 100 through this interface.
+This instructs the router to use DLCI 100 for traffic going out this interface and route inbound traffic from DLCI 100 through this interface.
+The process is complete.

-All done!
-Now, the other method, frame mapping:
+Now, below is the other method known as frame mapping:

 frame-relay map ip 192.168.0.6 100 broadcast